james-t-larson/neutral-times-api/taskell.md

 - Images should mainly be sketches
 - Implement Custom Categories
     > Custom Categories should be something before new categories suggestions
+- Switch to an open source LLM

 ## To Do

 - Complete Tests for the Article Controller
+    > There are features and things that are not tested
     * [ ] Should not be able to request articles for the future
+- Implment category filter to articles endpoint
+    > The user should be able to request business or political articles.
+    * [ ] Should write 10 political and 10 business related articles
 - Link taskell and the github project
 - Github actions should build on merge to main
+    > Tests are run locally and in develop before merge to main
 - Add Lazydocker to nvim
 - Prod should not be using seed data
 - Update swagger so that it points at the correct domain depending on the env